zilinissleepin/freqtrade/docs/exchanges.md

 ## Gate.io

 !!!
 Tip "Stoploss on Exchange"
     Gate.io supports `stoploss_on_exchange` and uses `stop-loss-limit` orders.
-It provides great advantages, so we recommend to benefit from it by enabling stoploss on exchange..
+It provides great advantages, so we recommend to benefit from it by enabling stoploss on exchange.

+Gate.io supports [time_in_force](configuration.md#understand-order_time_in_force) with settings "GTC" (good till cancelled), and "IOC" (immediate-or-cancel) settings.

 Gate.io allows the use of `POINT` to pay for fees.
 As this is not a tradable currency (no regular market available), automatic fee calculations will fail (and default to a fee of 0).
 The configuration parameter `exchange.unknown_fee_rate` can be used to specify the exchange rate between Point and the stake currency.
 Obviously, changing the stake-currency will also require changes to this value.